 Executive Chef Dan Elinan Embraces Summer with Seasonal Featured Dishes

-Already a Virginia Beach dining destination, Becca, a modern restaurant inspired by farm-to-table practices, is the culinary essence of The Cavalier Hotel.
+Already a Virginia Beach dining destination, Becca, a modern restaurant inspired by farm-to-table practices, is the culinary essence of The Historic Cavalier Hotel and Beach Club.
 Featuring bright and inspired cuisine using only the freshest local ingredients, Becca, under the direction of the hotel's skilled executive chef Dan Elinan, demonstrates a true commitment to sustainable cooking.

 Elinan and his culinary team capture the spirit of summer with an ever-changing menu dependent on seasonal produce and seasonal catches.
 Serving lunch, dinner, and weekend brunch, diners enjoy exquisite tastes while surrounded by Becca's lush gardens and stunning ocean vistas.